-For recruitment Cycles 18.1 and 18.2, two applications were received for the Recruitment of Established Investigators RFA and four applications were received in response to the Recruitment of First-Time, Tenure Track Faculty members RFA.
+For recruitment Cycles 18.6-7, 18.8 and 18.9, five applications were received for the Recruitment of Established Investigators RFA and 12 applications were received in response to the Recruitment of First-Time, Tenure Track Faculty members RFA.
+A total of Six applications were received for the Recruitment of Rising Stars RFA during these cycles; however, none of these applications were recommended for funding.

-All academic research RFAs were posted on the Texas.gov eGrants website and all applications were submitted through CARS.
+All Academic Research RFAs were posted on the Texas.gov eGrants website and all applications were submitted through CARS.

-For Cycle 18.1, four applications were received for the Dissemination of CPRIT-Funded Cancer Control Interventions RFA.
+For Cycle 18.3, one application was received for the Dissemination of CPRIT-Funded Cancer Control Interventions RFA.

-All prevention RFAs were posted on the Texas.gov eGrants website and all applications were submitted through CARS.
+The Prevention RFA was posted on the Texas.gov eGrants website and applications were submitted through CARS.